The Sacks Collection of the American West

 Call No. MS FM MSS 155

-Background Benjamin Sacks was a Johns Hopkins trained physician known for his contributions to the medical literature in cardiac pathology.
+Benjamin Sacks was a Johns Hopkins trained physician known for his contributions to the medical literature in cardiac pathology.
 When his medical career was cut short by ill health, Dr. Sacks turned his research talents and intellectual rigor to the history of the American West.

 For the next 20 years, Dr. Sacks created the most extensive annotated bibliography known to exist on the history of Territorial Arizona and the borderlands.
 His work is considered a masterpiece of historical investigation and exposition.

-About the Collection Stored in four card catalogs, the index includes over 50,000 hand-written, cross-referenced, index cards.
+Stored in four card catalogs, the index includes over 50,000 hand-written, cross-referenced, index cards.
 One of the distinguishing hallmarks of this index is its comprehensiveness.
 Dr. Sacks indefatigably searched out relevant, obscure sources in research libraries and archives across the nation, fastidiously examining hundreds of thousands of pages of obscure periodicals, U.S. government publications, government archival records and unindexed newspapers.

 The very scope and variety of sources is unusual.
 Topics include changing border relations with Mexico, Confederate occupation of Southwestern lands, migrations of peoples to Arizona, military and civilian relations with Indians, exploitation and stewardship of natural resources, beginnings of Western towns, frontier law enforcement, railroad development, mining and famous and obscure individuals.